The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The EXPOSE command configures the port that this container will be using for its server.
 This is necessary so that Docker can configure the network in the container appropriately.
 I've chosen the standard Flask port 5000, but this can be any port.

-Finally, the ENTRYPOINT command defines the default command that should be executed when the container is started.
+Finally, the ENTRYPOINT statement defines the default command that should be executed when a container is started with this image.
 This is the command that will start the application web server.
 To keep things well organized, I decided to create a separate script for this, and this is the boot.sh file that I copied to the container earlier.
 Here are the contents of this script:

 boot.sh: Docker container start-up script.